 The character was named Gomer Pyle.
 The first name was borrowed from cowboy radio writer Gomer Cool, the surname from TV western actor Denver Pyle.
 Gomer was a creation of writers Jim Fritzell and Everett Greenbaum.
-“The character was inspired by an actual experience,” Everett recalled.
+“The character was inspired by an actual experience,” Everett recalled to writer Neal Brower.
 “I was having car trouble, and the guy at the service station could think of no cure except to put more gas in the tank.”
 The attendant explained, “Sometimes she’ll say F when she’s E.”

 Producer Aaron Ruben thought he had already found an actor to play Gomer: George Lindsey, a former college football quarterback and Broadway actor who had migrated to Hollywood and landed several bit parts on television.
-“He read for me and he sounded very good, a real pro, and I was about to hire him,” Aaron recalled.
+“He read for me and he sounded very good, a real pro, and I was about to hire him,” Aaron recalled for the Archive of American Television.
 “And Andy came in after rehearsal one day and said, ‘Have you already hired the guy to play the filling station attendant?
 And I said, ‘I’m about to.’
 And he said, ‘Before you do, would you meet somebody?’